<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Where Should I Live?
 6 Factors to Consider When Choosing a Neighborhood

-Buying a new home is an exciting journey!
-You’ve likely considered the amenities you want in your first home, and you probably have an idea of what city/region you want to live in, but there’s more to it than that.
+You’ve likely considered the amenities you want in your first home and you probably have an idea of what city/region you want to live in, but there’s more to it than that.
 Even if you have a general location in mind, it’s important to dig deeper into the different areas of any city.
 If you're grappling with what to look for in a neighborhood, here are some crucial factors to contemplate while scouting for your dream location.

 1. Neighborhood Safety

-• Neighborhood watch: Is there a neighborhood watch group established in the area?
-This may not be a deal breaker, but it’s something some families value.
+• Neighborhood watch: If it’s important to you, find out if there is a neighborhood watch group established in the area.
 Ask local law enforcement or one of the residents.
 You might also see a street sign indicating it is a neighborhood watch area.

 • Street lighting: Adequate street lighting can help many people feel safer in a neighborhood.